collocations.org

 ancestral, native

-the tribe''s ancestral lands
+the tribe's ancestral lands

-He travelled to many distant lands.
+He journeyed to many distant lands.

 alien, foreign, strange